Public Records & FOAA Requests

 In the event that the text of a request is changed or modified in any fashion, the posting will include notation that the request has been edited.

-Nearly all records in the possession of the City are considered public records and are available public review.
+Nearly all records in the possession of the City are considered public records and are available for public review.
 There is a subcategory of public records called vital records.
-While vital records are considered public document the process for obtaining such records is slightly different than a formal request for public records under Maine's Freedom of Access Act.
+While vital records are considered public documents, the process for obtaining such records is slightly different than a formal request for public records under Maine’s Freedom of Access Act.